 Average time/nights: 5 days, 4 nights

 Stops along the way: Everything in the classic Cirque route PLUS Lizard Head Meadows, Washakie Lake/Pass OR Grave Lake, Mount Hooker and Pilot Knob

 If you continue out far beyond the well-worn trail to the Cirque, you can make this an epic multi-night backpacking hitting so many stunning spots in the Winds including the stunning Washakie Pass and Washakie Lake before continuing back to Lizard Head Meadows and the Cirque of the Towers.

-Or if you choose the Hailey Pass route, you can stop by the gorgeous Pyramid lake, see Mountain Hooker and Pilot Knob near Grave Lake, and then pass back through Lizard Head Meadows and the Cirque of the Towers.
+Or if you choose the Hailey Pass route, you can stop by the gorgeous Pyramid Lake, see Mountain Hooker and Pilot Knob near Grave Lake, and then pass back through Lizard Head Meadows and the Cirque of the Towers.

-Do note that this is quite the commitment in terms of mileage and nights spent out in the backcountry plus, there is a constantly a lot of elevation once you pass the first 7 miles to Marm’s Lake.
+Do note that this is quite the commitment in terms of mileage and nights spent out in the backcountry plus, there is constantly a lot of elevation once you pass the first 7 miles to Marm’s Lake.

 If you love alpine meadows, panoramic mountain views, uncrowded trails, and don’t mind lots of elevation gain, this is the route for you.